5 high performance and durable outdoor equipments

 Mountain bike shoes made from plastic waste

-Since 2015, Adidas has been working with the environmental NGO Parley.
-This partnership aims to manufacture shoes with plastic waste from the oceans collected by the NGO.
+Since 2015, Adidas has been working with environmental NGO Parley.
+This partnership aims to manufacture shoes using ocean plastic waste collected by the NGO.
 The brand with the three stripes is even aiming for 100% recycled polyester production by 2024.
-It is in this context that FiveTen (which belongs to Adidas) recently unveiled mountain bike shoes made using this process.
-After collecting and sorting the waste, it is shredded and melted.
-The polyester is then mixed with other materials and comes out as yarn, which is used to make the Freerider and Freerider Pro models (the latter has a reinforced structure for more committed mountain biking).
+With this in mind, FiveTen (owned by Adidas) recently unveiled mountain bike shoes made using this process.
+After waste has been collected and sorted, it is shredded and melted.
+The polyester is then mixed with other materials and released in the form of yarn, which is used to manufacture the Freerider and Freerider Pro models (the latter featuring a reinforced structure for more committed mountain biking).

 Cork gloves and easy to recycle